Random-Coder-Dude/Obsidian-Vault/PreCalc/Michael Spivak - Calculus/Part I/Chapter 1 - Basic Properties of Numbers.md

 > 3. for every number *a*, there is a number *-a* such that$$a+(-a)=(-a)+a=0$$
 >

-While these properties ma=ight feel
+While these properties might feel self explanatory they are there to create a solid foundation mathematicians can build off of